 6) Pay Close Attention To Your Shirt Collar

-It is just as crucial to pay attention to the fine details of your outfit as it is the whole ensemble.
-That is why choose a formal shirt collar that looks best with your tuxedo is extremely important to complete your overall look.
+It is just as crucial to pay attention to your outfit’s fine details as the whole ensemble.
+That is why choosing a formal shirt collar that looks best with your tuxedo is extremely important to complete your overall look.

-The shirt that you should always wear with your tuxedo is a classic white French cuff.
+A classic white French cuff is the shirt you should always wear with your tuxedo.
 A French cuff is the only appropriate style of shirt to fit the formality of a tuxedo.
-Other traditional styles of shirts such as the barrel cuff are too casual to be worn to a formal occasion.
-A French cuff comes in two different collar styles: a traditional wing collar and a soft turndown collar also known as the spread collar.
+Other traditional styles of shirts, such as the barrel cuff, are too casual to be worn to a formal occasion.
+In addition, a French cuff comes in two different collar styles: a traditional wing collar and a soft turndown collar, also known as the spread collar.

 A Turndown Collar

-A turndown collar must have a pleated bib in order to make the shirt formal enough to wear correctly with a tuxedo.
+A turndown collar must have a pleated bib to make the shirt formal enough to wear correctly with a tuxedo.
 Otherwise, this shirt is just a simple white French cuff.

-A wing collar is traditionally reserved for the most formal of events or white-tie occasions versus that of a black-tie.
-With a wing collar, your bow tie’s band will be visible as opposed to being covered.
-When wearing a wing collar your bow tie will sit in front of the wings of the collar as opposed to the collar’s wings resting on top of the bowtie itself.
+A wing collar is traditionally reserved for the most formal events or white-tie occasions versus a black-tie.
+With a wing collar, your bow tie’s band will be visible instead of covered.
+In addition, when wearing a wing collar, your bow tie will sit in front of the wings of the collar instead of the collar’s wings resting on top of the bowtie itself.